My husband is a wonderful cook. We share the kitchen and we each have our specialties. He often does the cooking for our dinner parties.

 - 1/2 large English cucumber

 - Ground pepper, to taste

-- Measure out the quinoa and either soak the grains for a while, afterward straining them, or put into a sieve and hold under running water until the water runs clear.
+- Measure out the quinoa and either soak the grains for a while, afterward straining them, or put them into a sieve and hold them under running water until the water runs clear.
 (Much of the quinoa one purchases has already been rinsed before being packaged.
 But this extra rinsing eliminates any bitterness that might still be attached to the grain.)

 - Cool the quinoa to at least room temperature.